 "When we talk about saving money, we generally focus more on what we’re spending our money on, rather than how we actually spend it."

 5. Earn cash back rewards on your necessities

 If you’re going to spend money on necessities, you might as well make a little money in the process.

-Whether you’re paying your monthly phone bill or you’re shopping for groceries, using your KOHO prepaid Visa card can help you avoid high interest rates all while letting you earn cash back in the process.
+Whether you’re paying your monthly phone bill or you’re shopping for groceries, using your KOHO prepaid Mastercard can help you avoid high interest rates all while letting you earn cash back in the process.

-Each time you pay for your expenses with your card, you’ll automatically earn PowerUps that you can then put in your savings account to start building up a little nest egg.
-With KOHO Premium, you can even earn 2% cashback on some of your biggest monthly expenses, like groceries, restaurants, and transportation.
+With KOHO Extra, you can even earn 2% cashback on some of your biggest monthly expenses, like groceries, restaurants, and transportation.